kkevinchou/kito/README.md

 # kito
-kito is a 3D game engine written with Go/SDL2/OpenGl.
+kito is a 3D game engine sandbox written with Go/SDL2/OpenGl.
 Current development has been focused on experimenting with game architectures and rendering

 ## Current Features
 Here are a couple of things I've built for kito: